Ragibagh Khan

-Ragibagh (Mongolian: Рагибаха or Ражабаг; 阿剌吉八; Arigabag), also known by his era name as the Tianshun Emperor of Yuan (元天順帝), was a son of Yesün Temür (Taiding Emperor) who was briefly installed to the throne of the Yuan dynasty of China in Shangdu in 1328.
+Ragibagh (Mongolian: Рагибаха or Ражабаг; 阿剌吉八; Arigabag), also known by his era name as the Tianshun Emperor of Yuan (元天順帝; 1320–1328), was a son of Yesün Temür (Taiding Emperor) who was briefly installed to the throne of the Yuan dynasty in Shangdu in 1328.
 Although he should have been the seventh ruler of the Yuan dynasty in succession to his father Yesün Temür, he was dethroned by his rival Tugh Temür (Emperor Wenzong) who was installed by a coup before Ragibagh's succession.
 Apart from Emperor of China, he is regarded as the 11th Great Khan of the Mongol Empire, although it was only nominal due to the division of the empire.
 He was the shortest-reigning Yuan emperor.

 Life

 Ragibagh was the eldest son of Yesün Temür.
 His mother Babukhan Khatun came from the Khunggirad clan, who had held power through marriage to the imperial family.
 He became Crown Prince at infancy in 1324.
 In August 1328 when Yesün Temür suddenly died in Shangdu, he was installed by the powerful Muslim officer Dawlat Shah there in the next month.

 However, Yesün Temür's sudden death triggered an uprising of an anti-mainstream faction who had been dissatisfied with monopolization of power by Yesün Temür's aides including Dawlat Shah who had served him since he was stationed in Mongolia as Jinong.
 In the eighth month, the Mongolized Qipchaq commander El Temür, who was stationed in Dadu, launched a coup and called for installation of Khayishan's son.
 Tugh Temür was welcomed into Dadu in the same month in which Ragibagh ascended to the throne.

 The civil war known as the War of the Two Capitals soon broke out.
 Ragibagh's army broke through the Great Wall at several points and advanced on Dadu; but was severely defeated by El Temür's troops.
 At the time, most of Ragibagh's army were involved on the Great Wall front, and the Shangdu court was compelled to surrender on the very next day.
 Dawlat Shah and most of the leading loyalists were taken prisoner and later executed by the Dadu faction after surrender; but Ragibagh is said to have disappeared after that, evidently murdered.